You are here

 Marlborough is New Zealand’s largest wine growing region, with high sunshine hours and a temperate climate.
 To get out and explore the beautiful Marlborough Sounds your clients can go by bike, boat, kayak or even on foot.

-Situated at the bottom of the South Island, Clutha is steeped in stunning scenery and wildlife ready for clients to explore.
+Situated at the bottom of the South Island, Clutha offers rugged scenery and great wildlife spotting.

 Whether your clients are stopping for a day trip or taking time out to relax, rejuvenate and discover, they will find plenty of activities, attractions and points of interest in the Timaru District, South Canterbury.

 The Hurunui offers endless sandy coastlines, historic villages and New Zealand's only alpine spa village.